JeremiahKaren/35percent.github.io/shopping-centre.md

 ![](http://crappistmartin.github.io/images/coronet_cinema.jpg)

 ## Transport
-Transport for London [wrote to the Council](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!eFbtnvDjhOiqL4IpxHg%2f%2fw%3d%3d!%7d%7d%7d){:target="_blank"} outlining a number of significant transport issues that need to be resolved.
-One of these is the access route for service vehicles to the new shopping centre, which was originally going to be provided by an underground tunnel from Delancey's neighbouring [Elephant One](/tribeca-square) (formerly Tribeca Square) development.
+Transport for London's [initial response to the scheme](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!eFbtnvDjhOiqL4IpxHg%2f%2fw%3d%3d!%7d%7d%7d){:target="_blank"} outlined a number of significant transport issues that needed to be resolved.
+One of these was the access route for service vehicles to the new shopping centre, which was originally going to be provided by an underground tunnel from Delancey's neighbouring [Elephant One](/tribeca-square) (formerly Tribeca Square) development.
 Indeed, Delancey's [viability assessment](http://crappistmartin.github.io/images/Delancey_Tribeca_ViabilityAssessment.pdf) for Elephant One argued that the ramp for the underground tunnel would cost £12.5m and the development could therefore not viably provide ANY affordable housing.
 The council accepted the argument and even [signed over land](/img/DelanceyEadon_MarketSquare_Agreement.pdf) to Delancey's shell company (Eadon Ltd), in order to build the underground access tunnel.
 However, Delancey's planning application now says that it wants to use a different, direct access route off New Kent Road instead.
 TFL says that this will cause congestion for buses and affect safe passage across the new pedestrian routes.

 ![](/img/shoppingcentreaccess.png)